micah686/VnManager/Notes.md

 - [X] Fix the Tags collection messing up when switching between games
 - [X] Fix the issue where it doesn't show Processing when it's getting a lot of characters(like 751)
 - [ ] Fix the issue where adding categories keeps triggering the validation helper
+- [ ] Fix alignment of text on vnList

 ## Entity Framework Notes